University of Oxford

 - To investigate, using appropriate statistical and economic analysis methods, the resource use, and thereby the cost effectiveness, of negative pressure wound therapy versus standard dressing for wounds associated with major trauma to the lower limbs.

-- To quantify the long-term (five year) Disability Rating and Health-related Quality of Life in the same group of patients
+- To quantify the long-term (five year) Disability Rating, rates of chronic neuropathic pain and Health-related Quality of Life in the same group of patients

 The following outcome measures will be collected: